stomaras/Front-End-Projects/React/ReactBootcampProjects/ReactQuery/starterFrontEndTS/README.md

 Test API endpoints directly in VS CODE very good for front end developers testing with it(Thunder Client Extension)

-###
+### useQuery, useMutation

-When we want to create update and delete we use useMutation hook When we want to fetch we use useQuery hook
+When we want to create update and delete we use useMutation hook --> Create, Update, Delete When we want to fetch we use useQuery hook --> Get

+### useMutation Helper Options

+useMutations comes with some helper options that allow quick and easy side-effects at any stage during the mutation lifecycle.
+These come in handy for both validating and refetching queries after mutations